MediaComem/comem-archioweb-tictactoe/README.md

 web game, either with [WebSockets][ws] or the [Web Application Messaging Protocol (WAMP)][wamp].

-This repository contains a partially implemented [tic-tac-toe][tic-tac-toe]:
+This repository contains a partially implemented [tic-tac-toe][tictactoe] web
+application:

 * The `app/backend` directory contains an [Express.js][express] application that
   can register players and manage multiple games.